top of page

 Product Buildup and How to Avoid It

-Product buildup is a common issue for those with low porosity hair.
-Because the hair shaft doesn't readily absorb products, they tend to accumulate on the surface, leaving the hair feeling greasy, heavy, and dull.
-To prevent buildup, use lightweight, water-based products that are easily absorbed.
-Clarify your hair regularly with a clarifying shampoo or apple cider vinegar rinse to remove any buildup.
+Product buildup is a common issue for those of us with low porosity hair.
+Because the hair shaft doesn't readily absorb products, they tend to accumulate on the surface, leaving our hair feeling greasy, heavy, and dull.
+To prevent buildup, we should use lightweight, water-based products that are easily absorbed.
+Clarifying our hair regularly with a clarifying shampoo or apple cider vinegar rinse can help remove any buildup.
 Avoid heavy oils, butters, and silicones, which can further exacerbate the problem.

 Why Water is Your Best Friend

 Water is the ultimate hydrator for all hair types, but it's especially crucial for low porosity hair.
-Since the hair has difficulty absorbing moisture, you need to find ways to help it penetrate.
-Start by wetting your hair before applying any products.
+Since our hair has difficulty absorbing moisture, we need to find ways to help it penetrate.
+Start by wetting our hair before applying any products.
 Water acts as a carrier, helping the products to penetrate the hair shaft.
 Use warm water, as it helps to slightly open the cuticle layer, allowing for better absorption.

 Tips and Tricks for Effective Hydration

 Effectively hydrating low porosity natural hair requires a combination of the right products, techniques, and consistent effort.
-Experiment and find what works best for your unique hair type and texture.
+Let’s experiment and find what works best for our unique hair type and texture.

 • Choose Lightweight, Water-Based Products: Opt for products with water as the first ingredient.
 Look for moisturizers, conditioners, and leave-ins that are formulated with lightweight oils like grapeseed oil, argan oil, or jojoba oil.

-• Apply Products to Damp Hair: Apply your products to damp hair, as this will help them to absorb more effectively.
+• Apply Products to Damp Hair: Apply our products to damp hair, as this will help them to absorb more effectively.

 • Deep Condition Regularly: Deep conditioning is essential for maintaining moisture and improving hair health.
 Use a moisturizing deep conditioner at least once a week.